react-rerendering-benchmarks/LinkQuik/README.md

 * This will load the extension to your browser, you can pin it if you want.
 * Go to linkedin people search page to see it in action!

+I have also attached release 1.0 in the github releases section.